-There is 50k pullup resistor internally on $\overline{FLT}$ and RDY pins.
-The $\overline{FLT}$ and RDY pin is an open-drain output.
-A 10- $k\Omega$ pullup resistor can be used to make it faster rise and to provide logic high when $\overline{FLT}$ and RDY is inactive, as shown in Figure 45.
+A 50-k Ω pullup resistor is internally connected on the \overline{FLT} and RDY pins.
+The \overline{FLT} and RDY pins are an open-drain output.
+A 10-k Ω pullup resistor can be used to make it faster rise and to provide logic high when \overline{FLT} and RDY is inactive, as shown in Figure 10-4.

-Fast common mode transients can inject noise and glitches on $\overline{\text{FLT}}$ and RDY pins due to parasitic coupling.
+Fast common mode transients can inject noise and glitches on FLT and RDY pins because of parasitic coupling.
 This is dependent on board layout.
-If required, additional capacitance (100 pF to 300 pF) can be included on the $\overline{\text{FLT}}$ and RDY pins.
+If required, additional capacitance (100 pF to 300 pF) can be included on the FLT and RDY pins.

-Figure 45.
+Figure 10-4.
 FLT and RDY Pin Circuitry for High CMTI